 Growing up, the most exposure I had to Asian food was La Choy in a can.
 Needless to say, I felt that I absolutely hated Asian food because of that experience!
 However, when my first hubby and I started dating, he took me to a Chinese Restaurant that gave me a totally different experience!
 The first Chinese meal I ate was Moo Goo Gai Pain.
 I loved it.
 I have since progressed to liking the spicier side of food and go that route now days, but that was the experience that changed my opinion about liking Chinese food!

 Today I decided I would share with you a recipe that is popular in Southeast Asia.
 Satay is made of thin strips of skewered meat that is marinated and cooked on the grill.
-While the ingredient list seems long, it really isn’t!
-The same ingredients are listed for all 3 components of this recipe so its actually much shorter than it looks.
+While the ingredient list seems long, don’t let it deter you!
+The same ingredients are listed for all 3 components of this recipe so it’s actually much shorter than it looks.

 What are your favorite Asian recipes?
-Be sure to read after the recipe to discover what other Sunday Supper family members have shared as their favorites with you today!
+Be sure to read after the recipe to discover what other Sunday Supper Tastemakers have shared as their favorites with you today!

 - 2 pounds venison tenderloin, cut into thin strips

 - ⅛ cup fish sauce

 - ⅛ cup vegetable oil

 - ¼ cup minced fresh cilantro leaves, plus more to garnish